 Cryotherapy uses sub-zero temperatures to treat everything from warts to cancer – but what’s actually involved?
 We take a look at common uses and how it works.

-Cryotherapy is a form of treatment that uses extreme cold to therapeutic effect.
-It can be used in a highly targeted way, or more generally to trigger your body to respond in a certain way.
+Cryotherapy is a form of treatment that uses cold temperatures to therapeutic effect.
+It can be used locally, in a highly targeted way, or more generally, to trigger your whole body to respond in a certain way.

 Cryotherapy can be used to treat and help prevent various types of cancer.
-It uses extreme cold to kill the cancer cells, and it works locally to target the cancer rather than involving the whole body.
-It’s an effective cancer treatment although more research is needed into whether it’s as effective as other treatments at preventing recurrences1.
+You may also hear it referred to as cryosurgery or cryoablation.
+It uses extreme cold to kill the cancer cells, and it works locally to target the cancer, rather than involving the whole body.

 Cryotherapy is also used to treat abnormal or pre-cancerous cells on the cervix.
-A doctor or specialist nurse uses an instrument called a cryo probe inside the vagina, to cover the abnormal area with liquid nitrogen.
+A doctor or specialist nurse uses an instrument called a cryoprobe inside the vagina, to cover the abnormal area with liquid nitrogen.
 This freezes and destroys the cells.
-A cryo probe can also be used to treat cancers inside the body, by inserting it inside or next to the tumour1.

 Cryotherapy for skin conditions